vitonsky/nano-queries/README.md

 }
 ```

-Now you may use custom **query segment** in your queries like that:
+Now you may use new query segment `LimitClause` in your queries like that:

 ```js
 import { QueryBuilder } from 'nano-queries/QueryBuilder';